nan-li/image-repository-api/README.md

 ```

 ### <a name="get_user_images"/>`/users/{USERNAME}/images`
-Get all images if you are requesting own images.
-Get public images of another user.
+Returns all images if you are requesting your own images.
+Returns only public images of another user.

 **Making a request:**